Recovering the homology of immersed manifolds: Tangent space estimation

 \section{Tangent space estimation}

-In this section, we show that one can estimate the tangent spaces of $\MM$ based on a sample of it, via the computation of local covariance matrices.
-We study the consistency of this estimation in Subsection \ref{subsec:consistency}, which is based on the results of the last section.
-In Subsection \ref{subsec:stability} we prove that this estimation is stable, based on lighter hypotheses than \ref{hyp:regularityimm}, \ref{hyp:curvature} and $\ref{hyp:mu}$.
+We now come back to our original setting: $\MMo$ is a manifold of dimension $d \geq 1$, immersed in $E = \R^n$ via $\imm\colon \MMo \rightarrow \MM$.
+Moreover, $\MMo$ is endowed with a measure $\muo$.
+The push-forward measure is denoted $\mu = \imm_* \muo$.
+In this section, we show that one can estimate the tangent spaces of $\MM$, based on the measure $\mu$, or a close measure $\nu$, via the computation of local covariance matrices.